Introduction¶

 Pygame¶

-Pygame is a popular open-source library for building 2D video games and multimedia applications in the Python .
-It provides developers with the necessary tools and functionality to create games, simulations, and interactive graphical applications.
+Pygame is a popular, open-source library used to build 2D games and interactive programs in Python.
+It gives you the tools needed to create games, simulations, and graphical applications.

-If you are interested you can find more information on the Pygame official website.
+More information is available on the Pygame official website.

 GameFrame¶